-> On Wednesday 4th March, 2-5pm the group will host a session at which existing members of FIG and scholars interested in the group will provide brief introductions (up to three minutes) on their research.
+On Wednesday 4th March, 2-5pm, room 4.45, John Percival Building, the group will host a session at which existing members of FIG and scholars interested in the group will provide brief introductions (up to three minutes) on their research.
 We hope this will provide an opportunity to find out more about the diverse research on families, identities and gender being undertaken at Cardiff University.
-If you would like to present, or simply to attend this event, please contact Tracey Loughran (LoughranTL@cardiff.ac.uk) by Friday 13th February.
+To register your attendance, e-mail Tracey Loughran (LoughranTL@cardiff.ac.uk).

-Student Workshop Tuesday 3 February 2015 17:00 – 18:00 Go To Room 4F, 4th floor, Students Union This workshop will introduce you to a number of strategies that can help you relax.
-Learning to relax and maintain a calm attitude towards the challenges of everyday living is a core self management skill, and will increase your ability to handle workload demands, and positively manage working relationships in the future.
+Student Workshop Monday 2 March 2015, 14:00-16:00 Room – C.Serv, 2nd floor, Students Union This workshop will introduce you to a number of strategies that can help you get a good nights sleep.
+Getting a good nights sleep will improve your general wellbieng, and increase your ability to handle the demands of your academic course.
+It will also enable you to focus and concentrate better, and this will improve your employability now and in the future.
 There will also be a chance to practice some of these strategies during the workshop.
-To Sign up, please go to the following website Relaxation
+To sign up, please go the following website Sleepless Workshop